-Many IQ multi-turn actuators are set to open until the open limit switch is reached and, close until the closing on torque switch trips, but it is dependant on the type of valve.
-The IQT and Q normally operate 90-degree valves, use stop bolts on the actuator or gearbox, and stop when these are reached.
-The control room indication is always taken from the end of travel limit switch settings
+Note: Many IQ multi-turn actuators are set to open until the open limit switch is reached and close until the closing on torque switch trips, but it is dependent on the type of valve.
+The IQT normally operates 90-degree valves, uses stop bolts on the actuator or gearbox, and stops when these are reached.
+The control room indication is always taken from the end of travel limit switch settings.

-☐ Stop With no other command present this digital command causes an actuator motor that is running to stop.
+Stop With no other command present this digital command causes an actuator motor that is running to stop.